Specifying population structure

 andpopulation

-is the list of selected locations in geodata to be modeled
+if provided, is the subset of locations in geodata file (as determined bysubpop

 Example geodata file format